twbs/bootstrap/site/content/docs/4.6/components/navbar.md

 ---
 layout: docs
 title: Navbar
 description: Documentation and examples for Bootstrap's powerful, responsive navigation header, the navbar.
-Includes support for branding, navigation, and more, including support for our collapse plugin.
+Includes support for branding, navigation, collapse plugin, and more.
 group: components
 toc: true
 ---